hosnipogi/wfh-logger/README.md

 ### Additional Notes

-If you plan to run this without docker, remove options arg from puppeteer's launch method in `src/index.ts` (or configure path to your browser).
+If you plan to run this without docker, remove options arg from puppeteer's launch method in `src/index.ts`:

     const browser = await puppeteer.launch();